-Garages and permanent outbuildings Visually inspected.
-There is an integral garden store.
-Outside areas and boundaries Visually inspected.
-There are garden grounds to the front, side and rear of the property, these being laid out in grass and hard standing.
-Boundary divisions are marked by post/wire fencing, timber fencing and hedging.
-There is a driveway to the side of the property.
-Ceilings Visually inspected from floor level.
-Visually inspected from floor level.
-Ceilings are of plasterboard material.
 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-Internal walls are partly of masonry construction finished in plaster and partly of timber stud construction finished in plasterboard.
-There are tiled wall finishes to the kitchen and bathroom.
-Floors including sub floors Surfaces of exposed floors were visually inspected.
-No carpets or floor coverings were lifted.
-Flooring on the ground floor is of solid concrete construction.
-On the first floor, visible flooring is of suspended timber construction consisting of tongue and groove boards laid over timber joists.
+Internal walls are of timber stud construction finished in plasterboard.
+There are tiled wall finishes.
+Floors including sub floors Flooring on the ground floor is of solid concrete construction and flooring on the upper floor is of suspended timber construction.
+There is no sub floor to inspect.
 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
 Internal joinery is of timber and there are timber internal doors, some incorporating glazed panels.
 The kitchen contains floor and wall mounted storage units.
-Chimney breasts and fireplaces Any original fireplaces have been removed in the past.
+Chimney breasts and fireplaces None.
 Internal decorations Visually inspected.
-Internal decorative finishes are generally papered or painted.
+Internal decorative finishes are papered or painted.
 Cellars None.
 Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
 Mains supply.
-The electrical consumer unit is located within the hallway.
-Gas None.
-Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
+The electrical switch gear is located in a cupboard within the entrance vestibule.
+Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
+Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
+If any services are turned off, the surveyor will state that in the report and will not turn them on.
+Mains supply.
+The gas meter is located within an external meter box.

+Water, plumbing, bathroom fittings

+Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.

+No tests whatsoever were carried out to the system or appliances.

 Mains water supply.
-Visible sections of pipework are of copper and PVC materials.
-Sanitary fittings in the bathroom comprise a white suite with low level wc, wash hand basin and bath.
-There is a stainless steel sink unit within the kitchen.
-Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
+Visible sections of pipework are of copper and PVC material.

+Sanitary fittings in the bathroom comprise a suite with low level wc, wash-hand basin and bath.

+There is a sink unit within the kitchen.

+Heating and hot water

+Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.

 No tests whatsoever were carried out to the system or appliances.

-There is a 'Redring' electric heating boiler and hot water storage tank located in the cupboard within a first floor bedroom.
+There is a wall mounted gas heating boiler located within a cupboard in the kitchen.
 This serves water filled steel panelled radiators throughout the house and also provides domestic hot water.

+Drainage

-Drainage Drainage covers etc. were not lifted.
+Drainage covers etc were not lifted.

 Neither drains nor drainage systems were tested.

-Drainage is to the main sewerage system.
-Fire, smoke and burglar alarms Visually inspected.
+Drainage is assumed to be connected to the main sewerage system.

+Fire, smoke and burglar alarms

+Visually inspected.

 No tests whatsoever were carried out to the system or appliances.

-There are smoke alarms within the hallway and first floor landing.
+There are smoke alarms.

 Legislation by the Scottish Government, which took effect from February 2022, requires all residential properties to have a system of inter-linked smoke alarms and heat detectors.
 Carbon monoxide detectors are also required where appropriate.
 Purchasers should appraise themselves of the requirements of this legislation, and engage with appropriately accredited contractors to ensure compliance.